Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 • For chronic pain, the patient can occasionally take muscle relaxants or anti-depressants.

-• Therapeutic treatments such as pelvic floor or general physiotherapy may reduce pelvic pain due to muscle tension or nerve compression.
+• Treatments such as pelvic floor or general physiotherapy may reduce pelvic pain due to muscle tension or nerve compression.

 • Techniques might include massage, stretching, strengthening and biofeedback.